weiya711/sam/README_memory_model.txt

 # ~8 mins to build it
 ./scripts/generate_sparsity_sweep_mem_model.sh

-# mkdir extensor_mtx && cd extensor_mtx && python ../sam/onyx/synthetic/generate_fixed_nnz_mats.py && cd ..
+# OLD: mkdir extensor_mtx && cd extensor_mtx && python ../sam/onyx/synthetic/generate_fixed_nnz_mats.py && cd ..

 # To run the entire test that generates a csv file with numbers for figure 15:
 # Put 0 as the second command if you dont want to check against gold as you go along the simulation (results in faster simulation)